Skip to Main Navigation

 Antigua and Barbuda, the Commonwealth of Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, and St. Vincent and the Grenadines are members of the World Bank.

 These Organization of Eastern Caribbean States (OECS) countries are small states with a combined population of approximately 625,000.
-Their small size limits access to economies of scale, which in turn shapes the structure of the economy by limiting diversification and the composition of international trade, and increases exposure to volatility, natural disasters, and other shocks.
-Size also affects returns to scale in the public sector, which has implications for government capacity and the organization and financing of service delivery.
+Their small size limits access to economies of scale, which shapes the economy's structure by limiting diversification and international trade, and increases exposure to volatility, natural hazards, and other shocks.

 Economic Outlook

-The OECS is heavily dependent on tourism, which contributes to 39 percent of the Gross Domestic Product (GDP) on average and accounts for 11 percent of the region's jobs.
-This means that the economic performance of OECS countries is influenced by what happens in the tourism sector, as well as the economic cycles in the main tourism source markets, including the USA, Canada, and Europe.
-This dependency was particularly evident during the aftermath of the Global Financial Crisis (GFC) and the COVID-19 pandemic.
+The OECS is heavily dependent on tourism, which contributes to 39 percent of the Gross Domestic Product (GDP) on average and accounts for some 11 percent of the region's jobs.
+The economic performance of OECS countries is therefore influenced by the tourism sector, as well as economic cycles in main tourism source markets - the USA, Canada, and Europe.
+This dependency was particularly evident after the Global Financial Crisis (GFC) and the COVID-19 pandemic.
 Relying on tourism also makes the region vulnerable to the effects of extreme weather events, as they can disrupt tourist arrivals and further impact the economy.

 In Dominica, the economy relies on tourism and is supported by significant public investment funded by citizenship by investment revenues.
 The development of geothermal resources and the construction of an international airport are expected to boost both structural and potential growth.

-The Disaster Risk Strategy (DRS), aimed at detailing a comprehensive plan including policies, cost, and financing for building resilience to natural disasters and climate change, will help mitigate climate-related risks.
+The Disaster Risk Strategy, aimed at detailing a comprehensive plan including policies, cost, and financing for building resilience to natural disasters and climate change, will help mitigate climate-related risks.

-Saint Lucia's growth is expected to be moderate at 3.6% in 2023, with a further slowdown in the medium term.
-This growth will be supported by increased tourist arrivals and major construction projects, such as airport renovations and hotel construction, peaking in 2024.
-Reduction in poverty will continue, though at a slower pace in the medium term, and inflationary pressures are expected to ease.
+Saint Lucia's growth was expected to be moderate at 3.2% in 2023, with a further slowdown in the medium term.
+This growth will be supported by tourist arrivals and major construction projects, such as airport renovations and hotel construction, peaking in 2024 and 2025.
+Poverty reduction will continue, though at a slower pace in the medium term, and inflationary pressures are expected to ease.

-St. Vincent and the Grenadines is expected to maintain strong growth at 6.0 percent in 2023 and 4.8 percent in 2024, driven by a rebound in tourism that surpasses 2019 levels.
+St. Vincent and the Grenadines was expected to maintain sturdy growth at 6.5 percent in 2023 and 5.0 percent in 2024, driven by a rebound in tourism that surpasses 2019 levels.
 Poverty is expected to follow a similar path.
 Tourism growth over the medium term will be further supported by a new airport and additional hotel and resort facilities.

 Image